 Thank you for contacting me about possible redundancies.

-I am aware that there have been reports of several businesses and industry sectors considering making large numbers of staff redundant.
+I am aware of reports of several businesses and industry sectors considering making large numbers of staff redundant.
 I appreciate that many businesses have been significantly affected by the Covid-19 outbreak, including those operating in the hospitality, leisure, entertainment, culture, travel, retail and transport sectors.
-I sympathise with anyone who is facing redundancy during the pandemic.
+I sympathise with anyone facing redundancy.
 Redundancy is never an easy process to go through, and it is important that those who have been made redundant are aware of their rights.

-I want to reassure you that Ministerial colleagues are aware of the concerns of employees.
-During this difficult time, it is only right that employers should act responsibly and therefore only use the Job Retention Scheme to protect jobs.
-I understand that the Government is urging employers not to use the Job Retention Scheme irresponsibly and thereby to make someone redundant on less favourable terms than they would otherwise have received.
+Ministerial colleagues are aware of your concerns.
+Especially at this difficult time, employers must act responsibly and only use the Coronavirus Job Retention Scheme (CJRS) to protect jobs.
+I understand that the Government is urging employers not to use the CJRS irresponsibly and thereby to make someone redundant on less favourable terms than they would otherwise have received.

 I will continue to monitor the situation very closely.